top of page

 The challenge

-Golf greens operate under extreme constraints.
+Golf courses operate under extreme constraints.
 Fine turf, shallow root zones, constant irrigation, and sustained compaction make water management fragile.

 Traditional drainage systems often create imbalances: dry spots next to soft areas, inconsistent roll, and aggressive watering cycles to compensate.
 After rain, water lingers at the surface and in the thatch.
 Oxygen drops.
 Recovery slows.